 June 26, 2019: Into the Caucasus

-Woke up and headed to the famed Caucasus Mountains.
+After a great few days in Tbilisi and surroundings, I woke up and headed to the famed Caucasus Mountains.
 This will most likely be the highlight of my time in Georgia.
 While there are numerous destinations in the mountains, the most famous is Kazbeki.
 The road to Kazbeki is the famed Georgia Military Road- a historic pass through the mountains and Georgia’s only non-disputed land border crossing with Russia.

 To get there, I caught a minibus from Didube Station on the north end of Tbilisi.
 The ride normally takes 3 hours but you can pay double ($3.50/10 lari) more to have two sightseeing breaks.
 I opted for the stops.
 Our driver was fast.
 There was a time when I thought these guys were insane.
 Now I’m used to it and could probably drive like them if my life depended on it.